shiftkey/blog/notes/server-response-headers-are-bad-for-your-health.md

 ---
 layout: post
-title: Why enable custom IIS headers by default if they're a security risk?
+title: Custom IIS headers are a security risk - why are they on by default?
 date: 2013-04-25 16:00:00 +10:00
 ---